BMW R65

 The BMW R65 is a light touring motorcycle introduced by BMW in 1978 to add a mid-size motorcycle to its product line.
 The original R65, contrary to the views of some commentators, has the same sized frame as the larger R series motorcycles.
 The R65 does however have a shorter swingarm than its siblings and therefore a shorter bolt-on rear sub-frame; this, along with the shorter front forks and 18" front wheel, gives the illusion that the R65 frame is smaller.
 The initial model R65 was manufactured until 1984.
-In 1985 the R65’s engine was put into the same frame and suspension as the R80 which featured a single rear shock absorber (mono-shock).
+In 1985 the R65's engine was put into the same frame and suspension as the R80 which featured a single rear shock absorber (mono-shock).
 Additionally, between 1981 and 1984, the R65LS was manufactured.
 This R65 variant has a small triangular fairing that was designed by Hans Muth.

 Technical overview

 The R65 is fitted with a type 248/1 engine, a different version of the well known BMW type 247, also known as an airhead.
-The engine is a 648 cc, OHV, two valves per cylinder, air-cooled flat-twin (i.e., horizontally-opposed cylinders) or "boxer" engine.
+The engine is a 648 cc, OHV, two valves per cylinder, air-cooled flat-twin (i.e., horizontally opposed cylinders) or "boxer" engine (652Vb).
 The R65 weighs 205 kg (455 lb) with a full tank of fuel and has a five speed gearbox connected to a shaft final drive.
 From 1981 on, the R65 was fitted with breaker-less electronic ignition.
 This further improved the already good reliability of the bike.

 Following standard BMW practice of the time, two 32 mm Bing CV carburettors were used and the R65 used a single dry plate clutch.
-An additional lower powered version was also produced for the German market and was fitted with 26 mm Bing CV carburettors.
+An additional lower powered version 27 hp (652Vc) was also produced for the German market and was fitted with 26 mm Bing CV carburettors.

 The R65 features a smaller fuel tank than other larger BMW airheads, with a 22 L capacity which includes a 0.5 gallon reserve.

 The monolever version of the bike was produced from 1985 until 1993.